sethkline/studio-scheduler/docs/database/recital-program-db.md

 - Soft deletion is implemented via status fields where appropriate
 - The `recital_programs` table has a unique constraint on `recital_id` to ensure only one program per recital
 - The system has both newer `recital_shows` and legacy `recitals` tables for backward compatibility
+- The `show_seats` table represents the seating chart for each recital show, with sections and rows matching the venue layout

 ## SQL Migration Scripts